 \section{Conclusions}

-In this work we propose, validate and employ a numerical scheme to efficiently perform $N$-body simulations of SIDM, taking into account the angle-dependence predicted in realistic particle physics models.
-Most previous works considered either the case of relatively rare scatterings by large angles (`rSIDM', typically assuming an isotropic distribution), or very frequent and purely forward-dominated scatterings (`fSIDM').
+In this work, we have proposed, validated, and employed a numerical scheme to efficiently perform $N$-body simulations of SIDM while taking into account the angle dependence predicted in realistic particle physics models.
+Most previous works considered either the case of relatively rare scatterings by large angles (`rSIDM', typically assuming an isotropic distribution) or very frequent and purely forward-dominated scatterings (`fSIDM').
 The hybrid scheme developed in this work, dubbed `hSIDM', combines the methods underlying both of these approaches, yielding an efficient algorithm for incorporating DM self-interactions described by an (in principle) arbitrary differential cross section $\mathrm{d}\sigma/\mathrm{d}\Omega$.

-In a first step, we extensively validate the approach based on an analytically solvable test set-up.
-In this context, we also derive a quantitative validity criterion for the effective treatment of small-angle scattering by a drag force combined with a diffusive transverse motion.
-These insights are used to show under which conditions the hSIDM scheme is expected to improve over a naive sampling of scattering angles in each collision of $N$-body particles, and we demonstrate a speed-up by several orders of magnitude in computation time.
-The theoretically expected speed-up is estimated in terms of a ratio of angle-weighted cross sections in Eq.~\eqref{eq:effgain}.
-We check independence of our results of the auxiliary `critical angle' entering the hSIDM scheme, within a validity regime derived from the condition given in Eq.~\eqref{eq:hSIDMvalidity}.
+As a first step, we extensively validated the approach based on an analytically solvable test set-up.
+In this context, we also derived a quantitative validity criterion for the effective treatment of small-angle scattering by a drag force combined with a diffusive transverse motion.
+The insights were used to show under which conditions the hSIDM scheme is expected to improve over a naive sampling of scattering angles in each collision of $N$-body particles, and we demonstrated a speed-up by several orders of magnitude in computation time.
+The theoretically expected speed-up was estimated in terms of a ratio of angle-weighted cross sections in Eq.~\eqref{eq:effgain}.
+We checked the independence of our results of the auxiliary `critical angle' entering the hSIDM scheme within a validity regime derived from the condition given in Eq.~\eqref{eq:hSIDMvalidity}.